 I studied political and social sciences and economics.
 I have inquired into the domains of poverty alleviation, capabilities, local governance and practical norms (see recent book with Jean-Pierre Olivier de Sardan).
 I have published mainly on poverty, regress and development in Congo-Kinshasa but have occasionally done some work on Nicaragua, Rwanda and Cameroon.
 I am actually focusing my research and policy advisory work on local aspects of public action in DRC.
-This focus links me to the "Centre of the Great Lakes Region of Africa".
+This focus links me to the IOB's Great Lakes of Africa Centre.
 I also coordinated a consultancy project on the sector of primary education in DRC on behalf of UNICEF.
 Before coming to Antwerp, I worked at the Universidad Centroamericana (Managua, Nicaragua).
 At IOB I am currently acting as chair.

 Marivoet, W. De Herdt, T. Ulimwengu, J. (2018) "Navigating around the DRC’s statistical potholes; New estimates on welfare and poverty trends (2005-2012) following a spatially disaggregated approach" IOB Working Paper 18.02.

 Moshonas, S. De Herdt, T. (2017) "the challenge of retirement in the Congolese administration" ODI-SLRC-blogpost, 20 December 2017.

 Moshonas, S. De Herdt, T. & Titeca, K. "DR Congo: The case for taking the administration seriously" LSE-blogpost, 20 December 2017.